lalagkaspn/genetic_similarity_drug_discovery/README.md

 - [figures](https://github.com/lalagkaspn/genetic_similarity_drug_discovery/tree/main/figures): stores all generated figures, both main and supplementary.
 - [results](https://github.com/lalagkaspn/genetic_similarity_drug_discovery/tree/main/results): includes the predicted drug indications and side effects, as well as results from the direct genetic evidence analysis for our predictions (used for Supplementary Figure 10)
 - [tables](https://github.com/lalagkaspn/genetic_similarity_drug_discovery/tree/main/tables): contains two supplementary tables:
-    - Supplementary table 1: clean list of predicted drug indications
+    - `Supplementary table 1`: clean list of predicted drug indications
-    - Supplementary table 2: clean list of predicted drug side effects
+    - `Supplementary table 2`: clean list of predicted drug side effects
     - Both tables include the predicted probabiliies and the corrresponding knonw drug indications and side effects whose genetic similarity to the test disease was used for making the prediction.

 If you have any questions, please reach out to [panagiotis.lalagkas@gmail.com](mailto:panagiotis.lalagkas@gmail.com)